 The part of the plant that can be eaten is the corm and the leaves, both of which must be cooked.
 People who eat taro as a staple part of their diet instead of consuming grains have strong, healthy, white teeth.
 It also has antiseptic properties in it that clean the mouth and it contains nutrients that improve vision.
 It also heals the stomach.

 Eating taro in a meal makes you feel full and this is good for those wanting to lose weight.
 Eating it in a balanced diet can lower blood sugar levels and blood pressure and it can benefit the skin, muscles, and nerves.
 It has a lot of nutritional value — the corms have vitamin A, C, E, and B6 along with magnesium, manganese, folate, zinc, iron, copper, phosphorous, potassium, fiber, carbohydrates, antioxidants, and a small amount of protein.
-All the beneficial nutrients that make up the taro give it the ability, when eaten regularly, to ward off sickness, such as digestion problems, stopping cancer from forming, and strengthening the immune system. it is a food that can maintain a healthy body.
+All the beneficial nutrients that make up the taro give it the ability, when eaten regularly, to ward off sickness, such as digestion problems, stop cancer from forming, and strengthen the immune system. it is a food that can maintain a healthy body.

 The corm root contains calcium oxalates in needle-like crystals and the leaves and stem have poisons in them as well.
 Fortunately, the nasty elements are easily cooked out using the many methods to create amazing dishes by steaming, boiling, frying, and baking.
 Incorporate taro into a snack, main meal, or as a dessert.
 There are many recipes: Taro Chips, Dim Sum-Style Taro Cake, add taro to your fried rice, sweet biscuits, or cakes.
 It can also be used in cooking instead of potatoes.